 Memberships in the Florida Museum of Natural History support public programming and research through grants from the Museum Associates Board.
 Please see the Museum membership page to join.

 We are also happy to receive basic office supplies, donated technology, or other equipment and materials that are fundamental to the operation of a busy laboratory.
 Please contact Curator Dr. Kitty Emery if you have any donations you would like to see used in the pursuit of environmental archaeology research.

 Finally, we are happy to receive modern comparative specimens and legally acquired archaeological collections but we are bound by many regulations in accepting collections.
 Please read our acquisitions policy here and contact Curator Dr. Kitty Emery with any specific questions.

 Would you like to work in the Environmental Archaeology lab?
 Would you like to catalog, curate, or identify environmental remains from archaeological sites?
 We may have just the opportunity you are looking for!
 Please contact us.

 Work With Us

 The Florida Museum-EAP offers occasional employment, primarily for University of Florida students.
-We hire Federal College Workstudy students through the University of Florida system primarily for collections based assistance.
+We hire Federal College Work Study students through the University of Florida system primarily for collections based assistance.
 We also hire University of Florida students with appropriate experience (in archaeological, biological, or geological fields) to assist with EAP research projects.
-There are currently no positions available, but please feel free to contact us with your CV and specific statement of interest.
+Please feel free to contact us with your CV and specific statement of interest.